eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-lsp-vscode-extension/README.md

 ## Prerequisites

+For dialect support:
 - Java version 8 or higher with the PATH variable correctly configured.
 For more information, see the [Java documentation](https://www.java.com/en/download/help/path.xml).

 ## Compatibility